How to Marry a Millionaire: Plot

 Pola is myopic but hates wearing glasses in the presence of men.
 She falls for a phony oil tycoon, J. Stewart Merrill, unaware that he is a crooked speculator.
-When she takes a plane from LaGuardia Airport to meet him in Atlantic City, she ends up on the wrong plane to Kansas City.
-On the plane, she encounters the mysterious Freddie Denmark again, having unknowingly met him when he entered his apartment to retrieve his tax documents as proof that his crooked accountant stole his money and left him in trouble with the IRS.
+When she intends to take a plane from LaGuardia Airport to meet him in Atlantic City, she ends up on a plane to Kansas City.
+On the plane, she encounters Freddie Denmark again, having unknowingly met him when he had entered his apartment to retrieve documents to prove that his crooked accountant stole his money and left him in trouble with the IRS.
 Freddie also wears glasses and encourages Pola to wear hers as well.
 They fall quickly in love and get married.